nhs-r-community/nhs-r_vision/README.md

 ## So, what next…?

 We would like to invite you to comment on this, to share your suggestions and help shape the future of the Community.

-•	What have we got right?
+* What have we got right?
-•	What have we missed?
+* *What have we missed?
-•	What would you like to see the NHS-R Community offer you, as an analyst or a leader, in the future?
+* *What would you like to see the NHS-R Community offer you, as an analyst or a leader, in the future?